palomachain/pigeon/CONTRIBUTING.md

       and accepted.
    2. Ensure that nobody else has already begun working on this issue.
 If they have, make sure to contact them to potentially collaborate.
-   3. If nobody has been assigned for the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
+   3. If nobody has been assigned to the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
    4. Follow standard GitHub best practices, i.e. fork the repo, branch from the